abrasive/shairport/README.md

 Some Statistics
 ---------------
-If you run Shairport Sync from the command line without daemonising it (omit the `-d`), and if you turn on one level of verbosity (include `-v`), e.g. as follows for the Raspberry Pi with "3D Sound" card:
+If you add the option `--statistics`, e.g. as follows for the Raspberry Pi with "3D Sound" card:

-`shairport-sync -a "Shairport Sync" -v -- -d hw:1 -t hardware -c Speaker`
+`shairport-sync -a "Shairport Sync" --statistics -- -d hw:1 -t hardware -c Speaker`

-it will print statistics like this occasionally:
+it will print statistics like this occasionally on the console (or in the logfile if running in daemon mode):

 `Sync error: -35.4 (frames); net correction: 24.2 (ppm); corrections: 24.2 (ppm); missing packets 0; late packets 5; too late packets 0; resend requests 6; min DAC queue size 4430.`